pantrypoints/sp/content/en/research/ancient/jewish/old-testament/genesis/chapter-19.md

 <sup>3</sup> He pressed on them greatly.
 So they entered into his house; and he made them a feast, and did bake unleavened bread, and they did eat.

-<sup>4</sup> But before they lay down, the men of the city, [even] the men of Sodom, compassed the house round, both old and young, all the people from every quarter:
+<sup>4</sup> But before they lay down, the men of the city, even the men of Sodom, compassed the house round, both old and young, all the people from every quarter:

-<sup>5</sup> They called unto Lot:
+<sup>5</sup> They called to Lot:

 {{< r a="Men" >}}
 Where are the men which came in with you this night?
 Bring them out unto us, so that we may have sex with them.